-A Trainee who has commenced the SET program in PRS may apply for an Interruption to Training, which is a period of approved absence from the program.
-All applications for interruption must be addressed to the Board in writing and forwarded to the NZAPS Training Manager.

-With the exception of leave for medical or family reasons, Trainees cannot apply for leave in the first six months of their training program.
+- i.
+A Trainee who has commenced the SET programme in PRS may apply for an Interruption to Training, which is a period of approved absence from the programme.
+All applications for interruption must be addressed to the NZBPRS in writing and forwarded to the NZAPS Training Manager. - ii.
+With the exception of leave for medical or family reasons, Trainees cannot apply for leave in the first six months of their training programme.
 Applications for interruption for medical or family leave can be applied for at any time, if supported by medical evidence.
-Applications for interruption for non-medical reasons must be made to the Board at least six months prior to the commencement of the planned period.
+Applications for interruption for non-medical reasons must be made to the NZBPRS at least six months prior to the commencement of the planned period. - iii.
 Applications for interruption must be for periods of multiples of six months.
-The minimum period of interruption from training is six (6) months.

-When considering a request for interruption the Board will take into account the reasons for the request, the Trainee's progress to date and logistical considerations.
-In order to minimize vacancies on the training program and to not disadvantage other Trainees and applicants, the Board may require the period of interruption to be greater than that applied for.

-Trainees are not permitted to apply for retrospective accreditation of clinical or research work undertaken during any period of interruption.

-Being on interruption from training does not preclude the Trainee from continuing in employment.

-Any Trainee returning to the training programme is to have a formal meeting with their Supervisor to develop a Learning Action Plan (LAP) and agree on an appropriate duration for the plan to ease transition into the training programme.

-Following a period of interruption the Board may apply a period of assessment to allow the Trainee to demonstrate their level and currency of skills.
+The minimum period of interruption from training is six (6) months. - iv.
+When considering a request for interruption the NZBPRS will take into account the reasons for the request, the Trainee's progress to date and logistical considerations.
+In order to minimise vacancies on the training programme and to not disadvantage other Trainees and applicants, the NZBPRS may require the period of interruption to be greater than that applied for. - v.
+Trainees are not permitted to apply for retrospective accreditation of clinical or research work undertaken during any period of interruption. - vi.
+Being on interruption from training does not preclude the Trainee from continuing in employment. - vii.
+Any Trainee returning to the training programme is to have a formal meeting with their Supervisor to develop a Learning Action Plan (LAP) and agree on an appropriate duration for the plan to ease transition into the training programme. - viii.
+Following a period of interruption, the NZBPRS may apply a period of assessment to allow the Trainee to demonstrate their level and currency of skills.
 Professional Performance Assessments, DOPS and mini-CEX may be used to determine competency.
-The Board may extend the Trainee's program duration beyond five years within the maximum time of nine years or apply additional training conditions.
+The NZBPRS may extend the Trainee's programme duration beyond five years within the maximum time of nine years or apply additional training conditions.